-As there has been an interruption to business, under the PFI contract, the Trust receives PFI deductions.
-The deductions are based on a calculation of an amount per room, and a percentage payable, based on the zones out of use.
-The payments are for term time only, and as the rooms/areas come back into use, the PFI deductions cease.
-The PFI deductions fund the re-rooming cost, including all costs associated with the mobiles, including delivery, installation, running costs, equipment and removal.
+As there has been an interruption to business, under the PFI contract, the Trust received PFI deductions.
+The deductions were based on a calculation of an amount per room, and a percentage payable, based on the zones out of use.
+The payments were for term time only, and as the rooms/areas come back into use, the PFI deductions ceased.
+The PFI deductions funded the re-rooming costs, including all costs associated with the mobiles, including delivery, installation, running costs, equipment and removal.
+There were also some lessons taught offsite, at Elizabeth Woodville School and Northampton College, and the deductions covered the transport and room hire costs.